Craving grows like a vine

-Can we trust silly newspapers and absurd games?
-In this case Yogananda protested against the harassment through an attorney and defended his reputation in a newspaper article, stating: (1) The charge was 25 dollars, not 35.
-(2) He did not run a love cult.
-(3) Someone he knew had been hit on the nose in Los Angeles (attestedly), but not himself.
-(4) He wrote that the Daily News had too grossly distorted something else he had said in an interview.
-(5) He pointed out that only few of his lessons were given privately.
-(6) He also rebutted that he had tried to hypnotise the chief.
-(7) Hundreds of character witnesses would vouch for him too.
-He concluded that in Miami he suffered from false reports and injustice.
+The issues at stake here suggest we cannot trust newspapers always, in all respects - In this case Yogananda protested in a published article: (1) He defied the idea that he ran a love cult.
+(2) Someone he knew had been hit on the nose in Los Angeles (attestedly), but not himself.
+(3) He thought that the (Miami) Daily News had too grossly distorted something else he had said in an interview and put a word in his mouth, a word he did not even know the meaning of.
+(4) He pointed out that only few of his lessons were given privately.
+(5) He referred to his accomplishments and cited a character witness.
+(6) Yogananda said that in Miami he had suffered from false reports and injustice.

 Make Me a Lion of Thy All-Conquering Wisdom